komsan-k/IO-engineering/week-1/slot-04/lab/gesture-APAD-9960/README.md

 \end{aligned}
 $$

-This experiment demonstrates an event-driven sensing-and-control architecture:
+This experiment demonstrates an **event-driven sensing-and-control architecture**:

 $$
 \boxed{